 When checking vaapi and libva error, I found it might be a problem with NVIDIA GPU.
 Some articles point out that Intel uses vaapi and Nvidia uses vaapu.
 After updated nvidia, libva, the problem still happens.

 libva-vdpau-driver: vdpau backend nvidia libva-intel-driver: video backend intel

-not installed, but it seems not optional but as a must.
-After installing these two (my laptop uses both intel and Nvidia to display. ) drivers, my problem finally solved.
+not installed.
+It could be essential if you have these GPUs.
+After installing these two (my laptop uses both intel and Nvidia to display) drivers, my problem finally solved.